 CMS Five-Star Quality Rating System

-On Aug.
-10 the Centers for Medicare & Medicaid Services (CMS) published new Five-Star rankings on its Nursing Home Compare (NHC) website.
-The ratings reflect new metrics and methodological changes that expand the quality measure component of the system.
+The Centers for Medicare & Medicaid Services (CMS) publish Five-Star rankings on its Nursing Home Compare (NHC) website.

-On May 3, PHCA hosted a webinar, Navigating the CMS Quality Measures, that walked through these new changes.
-Members can access the recorded webinar and the following resources on the PHCA website:
+On April 8, AHCA hosted a webinar that walked through these new changes.
+AHCA Members can access the recorded webinar and the following resources on the Five-Star ahcancalED website here:

 - Suggested talking points